 Office: 407 Strode

 Dr. Mazer is listed among the top 1% of prolific scholars in the discipline of Communication Studies spanning 2007-2011, according to a study published in the October 2012 issue of Communication Education, a national journal published by the National Communication Association.
-He has published in Communication Research, Communication Education, Communication Methods and Measures, New Media & Society, Health Communication, Communication Studies, Communication Research Reports, Communication Reports, Qualitative Research Reports in Communication, Communication Teacher, Southern Communication Journal, Communication Research Measures II: A Sourcebook, and The SAGE Handbook of Communication and Instruction.
-His research has been recognized through top paper and panel awards from the National Communication Association and Central States Communication Association.
+He has published in Communication Research, Communication Education, Communication Methods and Measures, New Media & Society, Health Communication, Communication Studies, Western Journal of Communication, Communication Research Reports, Communication Reports, Qualitative Research Reports in Communication, Communication Teacher, Southern Communication Journal, Communication Research Measures II: A Sourcebook, and The SAGE Handbook of Communication and Instruction.
+His research has been recognized through top paper and panel awards from the National Communication Association and Central States Communication Association, as well as the Lightsey Fellowship and Dean's Award for Excellence in Research from Clemson University's College of Architecture, Arts and Humanities.
 He joins William Seiler and Melissa Beall as a member of the authorship team for Communication: Making Connections, an introductory communication course textbook (in its 9th edition) published by Pearson.